Home | Send Feedback | Share on Bluesky |

-The problem with Moment.js is that it imports a monolithic object with all the methods.
-Even if you only need one or two methods, the application bundle contains everything.
-The library is not that big, and when your application uses much Moment.js functionality, it may not matter.
+The problem with Moment.js is that it imports a monolithic object with all of its methods.
+Even if you only need one or two methods, your application bundle contains everything.
+The library isn't that large, and when your application utilizes a lot of Moment.js functionality, it may not be an issue.

-But when you only need one method, it would be nice if there is a way only to import this specific method.
-Here comes date-fns to the rescue.
-A collection of date/time functions that you can individually import into your application.
-In the documentation, they compare it with lodash but for date objects.
+However, when you only need one method, it would be ideal to import only that specific method.
+This is where date-fns comes to the rescue.
+It's a collection of date/time functions that you can individually import into your application.
+In their documentation, they compare it to lodash, but for date objects.

-See also this discussion about the difference between date-fns and Moment.js
+See also this discussion about the differences between date-fns and Moment.js.

-In this section, we create a simple application with both libraries and compare the bundle size of the packaged application.
-I use Parcel for the bundling process.
+In this section, we'll create a simple application using both libraries and compare the bundle sizes of the packaged applications.
+I'll use Parcel for the bundling process.

 npm install parcel-bundler -D